 • Raag Saheli Todi •

 S-r-g-P-d-n-S An invention of vocalist Kumar Gandharva, lying between Bhupali Todi and Bilaskhani Todi via the addition of an avroh komal ni to the former (or the subtraction of ma from the latter).
-His original renditions linger patiently on the komal re (intoned with a noticeably higher sruti than usual), and often avoid rising more […]
+His original renditions linger patiently on the komal re (often intoned with a noticeably higher sruti than is usual for the Todi […]

 • Raag Rageshri •

-S-R-G-m-D-n-S Working along the lines of a ‘shuddha Ga Bageshri with shades of Khamaj’, Rageshri enjoys popularity among vocalists and instrumentalists alike.
-Like Bageshri, Re is often weak in ascent, and the ma–Dha sangati is strong – while (unlike Bageshri) Pa is varjit throughout, bringing consistent prominence to the shuddha ma (which is often used to […]
+S-R-G-m-D-n-S Working along the lines of a ‘shuddha Ga Bageshri with shades of the Khamaj-ang’, the early-night Rageshri enjoys popularity among vocalists and instrumentalists alike.
+Like Bageshri, Re is often weak in ascent, and the ma–Dha sangati is strong – while unlike Bageshri, Pa is varjit throughout (likely as a result of shuddha Ga destroying the […]

 • Raag Pancham Malkauns •